 A personal injury claim is any claim that you may have against a person, business, insurance company, or anyone else because of a physical injury.
-Examples include claims arising from a car accident, a slip-and-fall, medical malpractice, a dangerous product, assault and battery, a work-related accident (see workers compensation below), or many other incidents.
+Examples include claims arising from a car accident, a slip-and-fall, medical malpractice, a dangerous product, assault and battery, a work-related accident (see workers' compensation below), or any other incident resulting in injury.

-All personal injury claims are assets just like your car, furniture, and other items of personal property, and you must disclose them in your schedules.
+All personal injury claims are assets, just like your car, furniture, and other personal property items, and you must disclose them in your schedules.
 Failing to disclose an injury sustained before filing may lead to the loss of any recovery to which you might be entitled.
 Even if the failure to disclose is unintentional, it may not save your claim.
 Instead of compensating you for your injury, the funds will be distributed among your creditors.
 Moreover, intentionally failing to list an asset can leave you open to criminal liability.

 Quick Note: It is the date that the claim arose (usually the date of injury), not the date of the award or settlement, that determines whether the award or settlement is part of the bankruptcy estate.
-If you were injured before filing but will not receive compensation until after filing for bankruptcy, you must still disclose.
+If you were injured before filing but will not receive compensation until after filing for bankruptcy, you must still disclose the claim.

 Sadly, many claims lost for failure to disclose would have been exempt, had the debtors listed the debt.
 By attempting to protect the claim by not disclosing it, the debtors in such cases lose out.
 (The courts have taken a hard line of late on undisclosed assets, even in cases where the entire claim would have been exempt had it been reported.)

 Some debtors believe that they do not have to disclose an injury or potential claim, as long as they do not file suit until after bankruptcy case has closed.
 They are wrong.
 If the injury happened or claim arose before the debtor filed for bankruptcy, the debtor must disclose it to the trustee.